awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 You can install several data extraction agents on a single host\.
 However, we recommend that you run one data extraction agent on one host\.

 To run your data extraction agent, make sure that you use a host with at least four vCPUs and 32 GB memory\.
+Also, set the minimum memory available to AWS SCT to at least four GB\.
+For more information, see [Configuring additional memory](CHAP_BestPractices.md#CHAP_BestPractices.JVM)\.

 Optimal configuration and number of agent hosts depend on the specific situation of each customer\.
 Make sure that you consider such factors as amount of data to migrate, network bandwidth, time to extract data, and so on\.
 You can perform a proof of concept \(PoC\) first, and then configure your data extraction agents and hosts according to the results of this PoC\.